EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 If you **do not** wish to use OIDC/IAM right now, you can skip these steps and proceed directly to the [Validation](#validation) section.

-If you **do** want to protect OAPIP endpoints with IAM policies (i.e. require Keycloak tokens, limit access by groups/roles, etc.), follow these steps.
+If you **do** want to protect OAPIP endpoints with IAM policies (i.e. require Keycloak tokens, limit access by groups/roles, etc.) **and** you enabled `OIDC` in the configuration script then follow these steps.
 You will create a new client in Keycloak for the OAPIP engine and optionally define resource-protection rules (e.g. restricting who can list jobs).

 > Before starting this please ensure that you have followed our [IAM Deployment Guide](./iam/main-iam.md) and have a Keycloak instance running.